positive235/CS361-image-web-scraper/README.md

 (It takes <3 seconds on my local computer.
 But it takes about 10 seconds on my private website deployed by Google Cloud)

+## To deploy on google cloud

+1. Rename "index.js" to "server.js"
+2. Follow the instruction at https://cloud.google.com/nodejs/getting-started